 Our School Logo

-We invite you to click on the video above/ below to hear the symbolic story behind our new school logo!
+We invite you to click on the video to the left to hear the symbolic story behind our new school logo.